 - Click the History tab.

-- Scan the barcode or enter the invoice number, and then click Find.
+- Scan the barcode or enter the invoice number, then click Find.

 - In the Qty column, enter an amount for each item that you want to add or subtract.